Get all the latest data for Myanmar

 How much have property prices increased in Myanmar over the past 12 months?

-The single most significant factor behind this price movement is inflation and currency uncertainty, which has pushed many Myanmar households to shift their savings into hard assets like property rather than holding cash that loses value.
+The single biggest driver behind this price movement is the combination of inflation and currency weakness, which has pushed many households in Myanmar to move their savings into property as a way to protect the value of their money rather than hold kyat in cash.

 Which neighborhoods have the fastest rising property prices in Myanmar as of 2026?

-As of January 2026, the neighborhoods with the fastest rising property prices in Myanmar include Hlaing, Thingangyun, and the Dagon Myothit townships (North, East, and South) in Yangon, along with Thanlyin as a fast-growing suburban node.
+As of early 2026, the neighborhoods with the fastest rising property prices in Myanmar include Hlaing, Mayangone, and Yankin in Yangon, all of which combine relative affordability with strong demand and active new supply.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Myanmar.